-Every Spring Training, prospects get a chance to show what they can do as they prepare for the upcoming season.
-Some compete for jobs in big league camp, while others vie for spots on Minor League affiliates.
-MLB Pipeline will visit all 30 camps this spring, and today we check in on the White Sox.
+Every Spring Training, prospects get a chance to show what they can do as they prepare for the season ahead.
+Some are competing for jobs in big league camp, others are prepping for the season as they vie for spots at Minor League affiliates up and down a team's system.
+MLBPipeline.com will be visiting all 30 camps this spring.
+Today, we check in on the Chicago White Sox.

 :: MLB Pipeline Spring Training reports ::

 That was November 1, Getz's first day on the job.
 Since then, of course, via two huge offseason trades, he was basically handed the keys to a player development candy store.
 Chris Sale and Adam Eaton netted the organization four Top 100 players and seven members of the recently released Top 30 list.

 "To be able to get those guys into our system now, it certainly is very exciting for the organization as a whole, for the staff, even for the players," Getz said.
 "To get them out into Spring Training, getting to see them throw their sides, see them go about their work, it's a lot of fun.
 I couldn't wait to get out here.
 We're ready to get the season going as well.

 "These new guys that we got, they're new to the organization, I'm new … it's almost like we're coming in together.
 Sometimes I feel like I'm a little more familiar with the newer guys just because we've been talking about them so much.
 Now to have them blend in with everyone is helping the process along."

 • Q & A with Carson Fulmer

 The plus stuff and tools of the players in camp will certainly help the process along.
 With three of those four Top 100 prospects -- Yoan Moncada, Lucas Giolito and Reynaldo Lopez -- all having big league time, they came into their new organization with certain "When will they be ready?" expectations attached.
 There is no question the White Sox targeted elite-level talent at the upper levels, players who should help out in Chicago sooner rather than later.